This post was most recently updated on December 17th, 2018.

 - Reload the project

-- Clean the project and rebuild
+- Clean the project

 - Try the deployment/publish again – it should work now.